bmdito/liri-node-app/README.md

-This app allows you to search any movie using the OMDb APIand retrieve information. for example, to find out about The Matrix you would simply enter: node liri movie-this The Matrix
+This app allows you to search any movie using the OMDb API and retrieve information. for example, to find out about The Matrix you would simply enter: node liri movie-this The Matrix

 ![movie-this](https://user-images.githubusercontent.com/44068902/63816524-60e5fb80-c8ed-11e9-8846-03c8b54e9679.gif)